-(C) A local workforce policy board may provide policy guidance and recommendations to the chief elected officials of a local area for any workforce development activities.
+(C) A local board may provide policy guidance and recommendations to the chief elected officials of a local area for any workforce development activities.

-(D) Nothing in this section prohibits the chief elected officials of a local area from assigning, through a partnership agreement, any duties in addition to the duties under this section to a local workforce policy board, except that a local workforce policy board cannot contract with itself for the direct provision of services in its local area.
-A local workforce policy board may consult with the chief elected officials of its local area and make recommendations regarding the workforce development activities provided in its local area at any time.
+(D) Nothing in this section prohibits the chief elected officials of a local area from assigning, through a partnership agreement, any duties in addition to the duties under this section to a local board, except that a local board cannot contract with itself for the direct provision of services in its local area.
+A local board may consult with the chief elected officials of its local area and make recommendations regarding the workforce development activities provided in its local area at any time.

 Amended by 130th General Assembly File No. 22, HB 1, §1, eff.
 9/27/2013.